A tour through Defender for Cloud Apps

 Conditional Access App Control

 This is really an advanced security function.
 The big thing a cloud app broker should take care of, are session controls.
 Conditional access as a familiar product only handles requests after the authorization of a user.
-Combined with Cloud App Security, it can operate after that, within the session.
+Combined with Defender for Cloud Apps, it can operate after that, within the session.
 For example: data downloads and uploads or authentication context on sensible tasks.
 But this needs an URL replacement.
 Learn more about it in my dedicated post.

 For even more sophisticated operations, we have security extensions in CAS.

 - API tokens, are integrations to any kind of other workload, that needs to interact with CAS